yilisharcs/nixcfg/README.md

 - [ ] Fix: Loupe has low priority despite setting mimetype correctly
 - [x] Configure Evolution and make it stop crashing randomly (conjecture: might have something to do with an xdg-portal)
 - [ ] Create ~/.local/bin for every user without home-manager (systemd.tmpfiles? systemd.user.tmpfiles.users?)
+- [ ] Put all templates in a special folder
 - [ ] etc...

 # MASKFILE RULES